-- Always use hot pads or trivets under hot pans, dishes, or heat producing appliances. - Heat will damage the solid surface countertops. - Use a cutting board to prevent unnecessary damage to the countertops.
-Do not cut directly on the solid surface countertop.

-- □ Avoid harsh chemicals such as drain cleaners, oven cleaners, etc. - $\Box$ Do not let cleaners with bleach set on the top.
-Wipe them off promptly. - Run cold water when pouring hot/boiling water into the sink. - Use coasters under all glasses, bottles and cans. - □ Do not store toiletry products directly on your countertop surface.
+- Always use hot pads or trivets under hot pans, dishes, or heat producing appliances. - □ Heat will damage countertops. - Use a cutting board to prevent unnecessary damage to the countertops - □ Avoid harsh chemicals such as drain cleaners, oven cleaners, etc. - □ Do not let cleaners with bleach set on the top.
+Wipe them off promptly. - □ Run cold water when pouring hot/boiling water into the sink. - □ Use coasters under all glasses, bottles and cans. - Do not store toiletry products directly on your countertop surface.
 Hair products, perfumes, colognes, nail products, creams, lotions and potions have a tendency to spill or leak and go overlooked.
-Even though the counter top is sealed, a substance that remains on the surface for an extended period may stain Quartz.
+Even though the counter top is sealed, a substance that remains on the surface for an extended period may stain the countertop.